EXTRA 10% OFF TILES WITH CODE: TILE10

 3 Types of Kitchen Sink Installation

-Surface-mounted Kitchen Sinks - Also known as ‘inset sinks’, surface-mounted kitchen sinks are by far the most commonly found in UK kitchens.
+Also known as ‘inset sinks’, surface-mounted kitchen sinks are by far the most commonly found in UK kitchens.
 These feature a raised lip around the outside that makes them extremely easy to install - they simply drop into a hole cut into the countertop before being sealed.
 This, coupled with the fact that they’re widely available in a variety of designs, makes them a stellar option for any stylish kitchen renovation.

-The only minor downside of inset sinks is that the raised lip prevents you from easily brushing crumbs and liquid from your counter and into the bowl.
+The only minor downside of inset kitchen sinks is that the raised lip prevents you from easily brushing crumbs and liquid from your counter and into the bowl.
 Over time, this can harbour grime if you don’t keep on top of cleaning.

 We’re particularly fond of the hansgrohe S5110-F450 surface-mounted kitchen sink.
 It’s constructed of SilicaTec Granite, an innovative material that hansgrohe have created using rounded quartz particles to create truly durable sinks that are also smooth to the touch.

-Flush-fit Kitchen Sinks - As the name suggests, a flush-fit kitchen sink is installed flush to the worktop through the use of a highly precise cutout.
+As the name suggests, a flush-fit kitchen sink is installed flush to the worktop through the use of a highly precise cutout.
 This creates a truly seamless look, with the sink and worktop appearing as one fluid working area.
 This kind of installation is only really possible with stainless steel sinks and will require a worktop made of a solid continuous material such as stone, glass, quartz, or ceramic.

 Though flush mount sinks are a little more difficult to install, the finished look that they provide is an undeniably impressive one.
 In addition to their sharp looks, they’re also a lot easier to keep clean than inset sinks as they do not feature any visible gaps in which food particles can get stuck.